 The desire to preserve existing residential environments, as well as to promote such development in other areas, will be achieved by restricting new development to residential uses.
 Two unit dwellings are supported throughout most of the designation in order to encourage a mixture of housing while at the same time preserving the low density environment.
 In order to maintain low density development in fully serviced areas, each unit of a two unit dwelling will be required to have minimum lot requirements similar to single unit dwellings.
 This will ensure that two unit development maintains a similar overall density as does single unit development.
-Support is also given for promoting and protecting strictly single unit dwellings will also be accommodated within the designation.
+Support is also given for promoting and protecting strictly single unit dwelling environments in a limited number of areas where this is desired.
+Existing mobile dwellings will also be accommodated within the designation.
 Community development in coastal areas has been shaped by proximity to the Atlantic Ocean.
 The fishery has been a valued traditional feature of life in these areas and therefore fishery activities associated with individual fishermen will be accommodated within the Residential Designation.